 THE GRAND TASTING

-The Grand Tasting was held at the Santa Fe Opera House grounds to accommodate the huge sold-out crowd.
+The Grand Tasting was held at the Santa Fe Opera House grounds to accommodate the enormous sold-out crowd.
 This was the most comprehensive celebration of a single city’s culinary heritage and the spirits that match that I have ever seen.
 The Grand Tasting of the Wine and Chile Fiesta pulls out all the stops.
 Nearly 80 Santa Fe restaurants catered the food, and over 180 world-class wines and liquors were served non-stop for four hours.
 The list of wine vineyards alone read like a who’s-who of modern winemaking:

 This list isn’t comprehensive and does not include the ports and dessert wines.
-I even found someone in the chocolate tent free pouring a Jeroboam of Graham 30 yr old tawny port!
+I even found someone in the chocolate tent free pouring a Jeroboam of Graham’s old tawny port!
 This is a food and wine festival gone wild.

 My summary for the Santa Fe Wine and Chile Fiesta met and exceeded my expectations.
 Every wine seminar, cooking demonstration, guest celebrity chef, and food & wine tasting was held flawlessly.
 This year’s weather threatened a hard rain but was held off except for a few brief light showers.
 Other than that, every day was exceptional.

 Each night my wife and I had fun trying out new places.
 At the Hotel St Francis, they had an excellent bar called the “Secreto Lounge.”
-My wife favored the Smoked Sage Margarita: Espalon Reposado Tequila, O3 Brazilian Orange Liqueur, freshly squeezed lime juice, Smoked Sage infused with Hickory Smoked Sea Salt rim.
+My wife favored the Smoked Sage Margarita: Espalon Reposado Tequila, O3 Brazilian Orange Liqueur, freshly squeezed lime juice, and Smoked Sage infused with Hickory Smoked Sea Salt rim.
 Delicious!
 The Hotel Restaurant, Tabla de la Santos Restaurant, made a good breakfast with a catty-corner view of Cafe Pasqual’s.
-On a couple of mornings, my wife and I were sat as soon as we walked in at a table near a great fireplace.
+On a couple of mornings, my wife and I sat as soon as we walked in at a table near a grand fireplace.